Painlev'e 2 equation with arbitrary monodromy parameter, topological recursion and determinantal formulas: Outlooks

 \section{Outlooks}

-We believe that the topological type property (TT property) should hold for all six Painlev\'{e} equations with arbitrary monodromy parameters and any Lax pair as a starting point.
-In particular in this paper we have introduced new general methods to prove the TT property (See pole structure in appendix \ref{AppendixA} and leading order of the expansion in appendix \ref{AppendixC}) that should generalize easily for other Lax pairs.
-Our work shows that the absence of monodromy (i.e. taking all monodromy parameters to $0$) is not a necessary condition to obtain the TT property.
-Several natural questions arise from this work: \begin{itemize} \item Similar computations should be carried for the other Painlev\'{e} equations and their standard Lax pairs.
-We believe that the TT property should hold in all cases but this remains to be checked properly. \item At the conceptual level a better understanding would definitely be an interesting development.
+We believe that the topological type property (TT property) should hold more general Lax pairs including those for all six Painlev\'{e} equations with arbitrary (generic) monodromy parameters.
+The previous works in this direction treats Painlev\'e equation with a specific monodromy parameters (Cf. \cite{P2WithoutCoeffFull, P5}), but our work shows that the absence of monodromy parameter is not a necessary condition to obtain the TT property.
+Moreover, in this paper we have introduced new general methods to prove the TT property (see Section \ref{AppendixC} and Appendix \ref{AppendixA}) that should generalize easily for other Lax pairs.
+In fact, while this article was under peer review, the authors together with A. Saenz succeeded in proving the TT property for all six Painlev\'e equations (\cite{IMS}).
+Several natural questions arise from this work: \begin{itemize} \item At the conceptual level a better understanding would definitely be an interesting development.
 Indeed it is even unclear so far to what extent the TT property is connected with Lax pairs.
 Does it work for any Lax pairs?
-Only specific integrable systems?
+Only specific integrable systems ?
 Our new methods seem general enough to work for many Lax pairs but a better understanding of the scope and limits of the methods is required. \item On a totally different perspective, we have shown here that studying Lax pairs and their symplectic invariants may lead to explicit formulas for symplectic invariants of new spectral curves.
 Cases where general formulas for the symplectic invariants are known explicitly are extremely rare and this could provide a way to improve the classification of symplectic invariants for simple spectral curves.
-This knowledge might be of some use for enumerative geometry where a list of spectral curves and associated symplectic invariants would be helpful. \item In this paper we also draw attention on the incompleteness of the insertion operator method.
+This knowledge might be of some use for enumerative geometry where a list of spectral curves and associated symplectic invariants would be helpful. \item In this paper we also drew attention on the incompleteness of the insertion operator method.
 This calls for a better definition of the insertion operator to fix the current problem. \end{itemize}